whitefusionhq/rb2js-loader/README.md

 This ensures any `.js.rb` files in your components folder won't get picked up by the Zeitwerk autoloader.
 Only Webpack + Ruby2JS should look at those files.

 You'll also need to tell Webpacker how to use the `rb2js-loader` plugin.
-In your `config/webpack/environment.js` file, add the following above the ending `module.exports = environment` file:
+In your `config/webpack/environment.js` file, add the following above the ending `module.exports = environment` line:

 ```js
 const babelOptions = environment.loaders.get('babel').use[0].options